katrhss/katrhss/README.md

 - 🔭 I’m currently working on my Bachelor's Degree on Informatics
-- 🌱 I’m currently learning the basics of React alongside with my Uni classes.
+- 🌱 I’m currently learning the basics of React alongside my Uni classes.

 ---